kaelkropp/kaelkropp.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "The political character of agency and board appointments in Alberta"
+title: "The Political Character of Agency and Board Appointments in Alberta"
 collection: publications
 category: manuscripts
 permalink: